jupyterhub/pebble-helm-chart/README.md

 An upside of this approach is that any pod in Kubernetes will be able to find its to the actual web-server using the domain name, and not only those like Pebble using the configurable DNS server.

 A downside of this approach is that requests must go to this specific domain name as it is the only reference to the Kubernetes service.
-This can be resolved in two ways.
+This can be resolved

 ### Intermediary - Configuring the Kubernetes cluster's DNS server